hashicorp/terraform-provider-google/website/docs/guides/provider_reference.html.markdown

 If you are running terraform on Google Cloud, you can configure that instance or cluster to use a [Google Service Account](https://cloud.google.com/compute/docs/authentication).
 This will allow Terraform to authenticate to Google Cloud without having to bake in a separate credential/authentication file.
-Make sure that the scope of the VM/Cluster is set to cloud-platform.
+Ensure that the scope of the VM/Cluster is set to or includes `https://www.googleapis.com/auth/cloud-platform`.

 ### Running Terraform outside of Google Cloud